-How to Photograph the Northern Lights
+How to Photograph the Northern Lights in 7 Steps

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-Seeing the aurora borealis dance in the northern skies is apparently high on many people's “things-to-do-before-I-die” lists.
+Seeing the aurora borealis dance in the northern skies is high on many people's “things-to-do-before-I-die” lists.
 And rightly so – the phenomenon is incredible to witness.

 But, chances are, if you want to see the Northern Lights, you also want some sort of proof that you've seen them.
+(Or, you might need some extra help seeing them, as cameras can pick up a lot more light than our eyeballs can!)

 The good news is that, with the advancement of camera technology, photographing the Northern Lights is becoming increasingly easier these days.
 But that doesn't mean there aren't tricks to taking great photos of the aurora.

-Here are some tips to help ensure that you, too, come home with Northern Lights shots that will make all your friends jealous:
+Here are some tips to help ensure that you, too, come home with Northern Lights shots that will make all your friends jealous.

-What you'll need to photograph the Northern Lights:
+What you'll need to photograph the Northern Lights

-A camera
+Step 1: A camera

 The key is that you ideally need to be able to adjust things like shutter speed and focus on your camera – meaning having a “manual mode” on your camera is vital.